DOI-USGS/gage-conditions-gif/README.md

 rebuild_video()
 ```

-Sometimes, I notice that the `pause` frames are not updating as they should.
+**Troubleshooting:** Sometimes, I notice that the `pause` frames are not updating as they should.
 There are not many of them, so if this happens I delete the individual frames manually and then rebuild.
 To delete manually, find any frame in `6_visualize/tmp` prefixed with `frame_6000`.

 ### 4. Tweak event callout timing and appearance